JacobpaDILLAA/Leetcode_problems/README.md

 # <h1> Leetcode_problems </h1>
->   Will be uploading solutions to leetcode problems along with though process.
+>   Will be uploading solutions to leetcode problems along with thought process.
 >   This repository will be used to better my data structure skills.